United States v. Alvarez: Supreme Court oral arguments

 The Supreme Court heard oral argument on February 22, 2012.
 Donald Verrilli, Jr., Solicitor General of the United States, appeared on behalf of the United States.
-Jonathan D. Libby, Deputy Federal Public Defender, appeared on behalf of Alvarez.
+Libby again appeared representing Alvarez.

 Verrilli spoke first; he began by explaining that military honors touch on the core values of the armed forces, and the Stolen Valor Act simply aims to protect those core values.
 Almost immediately Justice Sonia Sotomayor asked Verrilli a hypothetical:

 During the Vietnam War, a protester holds up a sign that says, "I won a Purple Heart – for killing babies."
 Knowing statement.
 He didn't win the Purple Heart.
 As a reader, I can't be sure whether he did and is a combat veteran who opposes the war, or whether he's a citizen protesting the war.
 Is that person, if he's not a veteran, having received the medal, is he liable under this act?

 Verrilli responded by suggesting that such an act would be covered by the Act only if it were "reasonably understood by the audience as a statement of fact or as an exercise in political theater."

 The questions during Verrilli's argument focused on the lack of injury caused by false claims of military honors.
 In nearly all the cases that the United States cited to support the proposition that there is no First Amendment value in falsity, the Court had addressed a false statement that harmed another, such as a defamatory statement.
 Relying on these cases, Verrilli stated, "[T]his Court has said in numerous contexts, numerous contexts, that the calculated factual falsehood has no First Amendment value for its own sake."
 Justice Anthony Kennedy immediately retorted:

 Well, I'm – I'm not sure that that's quite correct.
 It has said it often, but always in context where it is well understood that speech can injure....
 You think there's no value to falsity.
 But I – I simply can't find that in our cases, and I – I think it's a sweeping proposition to say that there's no value to falsity.
 Falsity is a way in which we contrast what is false and what is true.

 Libby opened the defense argument by emphasizing that the First Amendment is intended to protect personal autonomy.
 In response to several questions, Libby played on the Court's discontent with the apparent lack of harm by stating that there is value in falsity "so long as it doesn't cause imminent harm to another person or imminent harm to a government function."

 Libby stumbled in the Court's estimation, however, when he conceded that the Act did not chill any truthful speech.
 In response, Justice Kagan stated, "So, boy, I mean, that's a big concession, Mr. Libby.
 Then you're saying, you can only win this case if this Court decides that the Gertz statement was a kind of overstatement, an exaggeration, puffery."